jjvenky/jjvenky.github.io/_posts/2018-07-10-rejection-list.md

 How many journals have rejected my work?
 Do I make the list alphabetically?
 Chronologically?
 Can I remember them all?

 * Biogeochemistry
+* Canadian Journal of Fisheries and Aquatic Sciences (desk reject)
 * Ecosystems
 * Environmental Science and Technology
 * Environmental Science and Technology (desk reject)